dzmitry-savitski/saml-test/Implementation.md

 Add live validation for form fields. - COMPLETED
 Save config to localStorage on save. - COMPLETED

+4. Create metadata Page
+Create /sp/:spId/metadata page
+This page should generate metadata for the current SP and display it (xml) The /sp/:spId/metadata/download binding should initiate metadata download The SP page should have both: view mtadata and download metadata pages

 4. SP-Initiated Auth Page
 Create the Initiate page at /sp/:spId/initiate.
 Load SP config and construct a SAMLRequest.